 So, you tried logging into your PC, and no matter how many times you enter the password, it’s not working.
 Is Caps Lock off?
-It most likely is, so let’s face it — you forgot what the password was.
-Don’t worry; it happens to the best of us.
-But resetting the password on Windows 7 is relatively easy, and lucky for you, there are a few different ways to do it.
+It most likely is, so let’s face it — you simply forgot the password.
+Don’t worry, it happens to the best of us.
+But resetting your password on Windows 7 is relatively easy, and lucky for you, there are a few different ways to do it.

 Log in and click the Start button.

-Type “net user username password”, where username is the account you want to reset, and password is the new password you want to use.
-For example, if your account name is “MillenniumFalcon” and you want your new password to be “youshallnotpassm8”, type in “net user MillenniumFalcon youshallnotpassm8”.
+net user username password, where username is the account you want to reset, and password is the new password you want to use.
+For example, if your account name is “MillenniumFalcon” and you want your new password to be “youshallnotpassm8”, type in “net user MillenniumFalcon youshallnotpassm8.”

 That’s it.
 You can now log in with the new password.

-Reset Windows 7 password with the reset disk
+Reset your Windows 7 password with the reset disk

-This method only works if you created a reset disk before forgetting your password.
+This method only works if you create a reset disk before forgetting your password.

 Log in with your new password.

-Reset Windows 7 Password with the install CD
+Reset your Windows 7 password with the installation CD

 Enter these commands: